promptcloud/promptcloud_data_api/README.md

 # PromptCloudDataAPI

-This is PromptCloud's (promptcloud.com) API gem.
-It can be used to query indexed data from promptcloud.
+This is PromptCloud's (http://promptcloud.com) data  API gem.
+It can be used to fetch the client specific data from PromptCloud data api.

 NOTE: API query  requires a valid userid and password.

-For any queries related to this gem, contact data-api-gem@promptcloud.com.
+For queries related to this gem please contact the folks at promptcloud or open a github issue

 ## Installation
 Option 1-